 An overview of what a Better Block is and information, via the main steps, to help you, along with your partners, to plan and organize a Better Block

 Funding for Placemaking projects is available to state and local REALTOR® associations.

-Placemaking Micro-Grant: To fund "lighter quicker cheaper" projects that improve a neighborhood with small, inexpensive, incremental placemaking projects which will help to make the neighborhood a better place to live, work and play.
+Placemaking Grant: To fund "lighter quicker cheaper" projects that improve a neighborhood with small, inexpensive, incremental placemaking projects which will help to make the neighborhood a better place to live, work and play.

 Smart Growth Action Grant: For larger Placemaking activities, such as Better Block and Main Street®, which support land-use related activities.